samvarankashyap/atomic-host-tests/README.md

 under test (basically SSH), so playbooks can be used across multiple platforms with little changes necessary.

-1. When a task in Ansible fails, the whole playbook fails (for the most part).
+1. Fail fast and early.
+When a task in Ansible fails, the whole playbook fails (for the most part).
 Thus, if something fails during the execution, that is a good indication that something broke.

 ### Directory Layout
 The directory structure attempts to break out functionality into separate